grindery-io/grindery-dex/DEVELOPMENT.md

 Same as components, each page must be wrapped in a folder called the same as the page, e.g. `/HomePage/HomePage.tsx`.

 If a route has nested pages, they can be placed in the same folder, e.g. `/TradePage/TradePage.tsx` for `/trade` route and `/TradePage/TradeHistoryPage.tsx` for `/trade/history` route.

+### Providers

+Providers are responsible for updating global state, sending transactions and calling services functions.

 ### Services